April Bui Acupuncture

 According to Chinese medicine, endometriosis, fibroids, and PCOS are the result of a combination of the following imbalances:

-- Qi and blood stagnation especially of liver, spleen, kidney, heart, uterus, chong and ren channels (always present in endometriosis)
+• Qi and blood stagnation especially of liver, spleen, kidney, heart, uterus, chong and ren channels (always present in endometriosis)

-- Excess damp (always present in fibroids and PCOS)
+• Excess damp (always present in fibroids and PCOS)

-- Increased heat
+• Increased heat

-- Deficiency of spleen, kidney qi
+• Deficiency of spleen, kidney qi

-- Deficiency of blood and yin (especially in endometriosis due to heavy bleeding)
+• Deficiency of blood and yin (especially in endometriosis due to heavy bleeding)

-- Deficiency of yang
+• Deficiency of yang

 In treating endometriosis, fibroids, and PCOS we use acupuncture and Chinese herbs to achieve these healing effects:

-- Open energy channels and move qi and blood.
+• Unblock all affected energy channels and move qi and blood.

-- Break up blood stagnation.
+• Break up blood stagnation.

-- Disperse qi stagnation.
+• Disperse qi stagnation.

-- Drain heat, clear damp.
+• Drain heat, clear damp.

-- Build qi and blood.
+• Build qi and blood.

-- Nourish yin and yang.
+• Nourish yin and yang.

-* Fibroids and cysts: Chinese medicine can treat fibroids and cysts smaller than 6 cm, but not effective for masses of size 6 cm or larger.
+Please note about fibroids and cysts: Chinese medicine can treat fibroids and cysts smaller than 6 cm, but not effective for masses of size 6 cm or larger.

 The initial course of treatment comprises of 12 weekly sessions and followed by a period of maintenance for at least one year.
-For endometriosis, the heavy bleeding and pain should lessen a lot, however the complete healing of the condition may or may not happen depending on the patient's willingness to change the diet and exercise.
+For endometriosis, the heavy bleeding and pain should decrease significantly, however complete healing of the condition requires a change in diet and exercise.